Hermione's essence pervades this book. This book is hers.

 knows first-hand how reckless he can be...

-Dementor attack and possible expulsion: She says a few times
+Dementor attack and possible expulsion: She says a few times that

-does either...so apparently this is entirely unprecedented).
+so apparently this is entirely unprecedented).

 And when he returns acquitted, she’s shaking with relief.